 Eiffel Tower Restaurants

-There are 2 restaurants located on the Eiffel Tower.
-On the tower’s first level, 58 meters high, Le 58 Tour Eiffel is the less formal option of the two.
-Open for lunch and dinner, the restaurant offers chic, picnic-style lunches as well as traditional, 3-course French meals.
+There are 3 restaurants located on the Eiffel Tower.
+On the tower’s first level, Madame Brasserie.
+Open for lunch, dinner or a glass of Champagne, the restaurants offers chic, picnic-style lunches as well as traditional, 3-course French meals.
 Situated on the second floor is the Eiffel Tower’s Michelin star Le Jules Verne restaurant.
 Sophisticated and classy, a meal here offers, arguably, the best view in the entire city.
 Run by world-famous chefs, both Eiffel Tower restaurants offer culinary experiences unlike anywhere else in the world.

 Le Jules Vernes Restaurant

 Le Jules Vernes sits like an exquisite jewel atop the Eiffel Tower.
 Located on the second floor, it offers a more upscale and exclusive gourmet experience.
 Eiffel Tower’s Second Floor is home to the Michelin-star Le Jules Verne restaurant.
 Previously run by Alain Ducasse, an accomplished chef with 18 Michelin stars, culinary endeavors at the Le Jules Verne are now spearheaded by Frédéric Anton, Jules Verne’s new chef who is a three-star chef and a “Meilleur Ouvrier de France”.
 During the day, guests can enjoy naturally bright ambience.
 By night, a muted, sensual ambiance takes over.